krzentner/language-world/data/gpt-3.5-turbo/basic_py_md/soccer-3.py.md

 # soccer: push the soccer ball into the target location
-# def soccer(robot):
+def soccer(robot):
+    if check("the robot's gripper is not above the soccer ball"): robot.put("gripper above soccer ball")
-    if check("the robot's gripper is not above ball and the robot's gripper is not vertically aligned with the ball"): robot.put("the gripper above the ball")
+    if check("the robot's gripper is not around soccer ball and the robot's gripper is open"): robot.drop("gripper around soccer ball")
-    if check("the robot's gripper is vertically aligned with the ball and the robot's gripper is not near ball"): robot.push("the gripper into the ball")
+    if check("the robot's gripper is near the soccer ball and the robot's gripper is open"): robot.close("gripper around soccer ball")
-    if check("the robot's gripper is near the ball and the ball is below the robot's gripper"): robot.slide("the ball to the goal")
+    if check("the robot's gripper is above the soccer ball and the robot's gripper is closed"): robot.push("soccer ball to goal")